siddankthep/bds-discord-bot/README.md

-# bds-discord-bot
+# SOL Discord Alert Bot
-A discord bot that pulls data from Birdeye and alert the user if a token price changes above a specific threshold
+A discord bot that pulls data for Solana and alert the user if a token price changes above a specific threshold